Team GB medal table from Tokyo Olympics

 Day three, Tom Pidcock, men’s mountain bike race

-Day three, Tom Daley &; Matty Lee, men’s 10 metres platform diving
+Day three, Tom Daley and Matty Lee, men’s 10 metres platform diving

 Silver